hemidactylus/mlops-speedrun-spamclassifier/README.md

 > In a production environment, the model would be stored e.g. on cloud object
 > storage; moreover, if the feature registry were not just a local SQLite, this
-> part of the story could well be played on another machine, provided this
+> part of the story could well be played on a separate machine, provided this
-> repo is there with all secrets set up.
+> repo is cloned there, with its secrets set up.

 Here is a sketch of the story so far, from the raw data being put into the feature store all the way to its retrieval for the training: